philipturner/molecular-renderer/Sources/HardwareCatalog/README.md

 ## Overview and Roadmap

 > TODO: Change the requirements and significantly relax them.
 Mechanical engineering cannot reuse parts like functional blocks.
 Rather, general ideas are reused if one carefully chooses a good technology to explore.
 Remove the need to make catalogued projects "parametric".
 Transform it into an environment for pulling up static structures to render.
+>
+> TODO: Reconsider the utility of "universal parts", based on the insights from Matt Moses and RepRec.

 Overview:
 - Each file contains some carbon-center stage geometry, which relies on "HDL".